sowmyabusinayani/The_Exchange_Platform/README.md

-# 🌐 The Exchange Platform
+# 🌐 The Exchange Platform - Enhanced Version (V2.1.0)

 A full-stack B2B order management system designed to handle complex inventory logistics and multi-stage trade flows.
 This project demonstrates a decoupled Frontend/Backend architecture, robust stock validation logic, and a reactive user interface.